 At a Glance - The Base

-Now that we know about how exponents and logarithms are inverse operations of each other, and logarithmic functions are the inverse of exponential functions, it's time to explore the deep, dark caverns of the base.
+Now that we know about how exponents and logarithms are inverse operations of each other, it's time to explore the deep, dark caverns of the base.
 Take a look at the function we inverted before:

 y = 10x